hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 In order to visualize our ChIP-seq enrichment we will first need to move over the bigWig files.
 We previously used `FileZilla` to transfer files from O2 to your laptop and so we will do the same for these files.

-> **NOTE:**  There is another way to do so using the command line interface. **This option is only available for Mac and Linux users!
-PC users can use Filezilla.**  Similar to the `cp` command to copy there is a command that allows you to securely copy files between computers. **The command is called `scp` and allows files to be copied to, from, or between different hosts.** It uses ssh for data transfer and provides the same authentication and same level of security as ssh.
+> **NOTE:**  There is another way to do so using the command line interface.
+Similar to the `cp` command to copy there is a command that allows you to securely copy files between computers. **The command is called `scp` and allows files to be copied to, from, or between different hosts.** It uses ssh for data transfer and provides the same authentication and same level of security as ssh.
+The first argument is the location on the remote server and the second argument is the destination on your local machine.
+>
+> `$ scp username@transfer.rc.hms.harvard.edu:/path/to/file_on_O2 Path/to/directory/local_machine`

 Open up `FileZilla` and connect to the transfer node on O2.
 Navigate to the correct directory on the cluster panel and copy over the following files: